Help, I have no Power….

 It helps you know why we have an RCD, or Residual Current Device.
 Its a safety device which is now, fortunately, pretty common in most domestic electrical supplies.

-If you’re not sure whether you have one, it should look something like this:
+If you’re not sure whether you have one, it should look something like the images below

 There will usually be a small reset button on it, sometimes red, yellow, blue or black – basically down to manufacturer’s preference.
 This button should have TEST written somewhere near it.
 As the name suggests, this button allows you to test that the RCD trips.